PLC-Programmer/PyTorch/time_series_forecasting/Linear/README.md

 <br/>

 Test results:
-* AdamW is not better than Adam with the LogCosh loss function: variance of errors of all 50 models is higher; mean is about the same
+* AdamW optimization is not better than Adam optimization (https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) with the LogCosh loss function: variance of errors of all 50 models is higher; mean is about the same

 <br/>